 There are many treatment options for patients living with heart failure, and with the correct therapies, patients can expect to enjoy a good quality of life.
-Our specialists are experts in the current therapies for heart failure, and we participate in clinical research trials to treat it.
-Drexel Cardiology provides access to new therapies that are not offered elsewhere, which can improve patient outcomes.
+Our specialists are experts in the current therapies for heart failure, including advanced cardiac devices and medications.
+We have decades of clinical research experience, and continue to participate in clinical trials to advance treatment options.
+As a result, Drexel Cardiology provides access to new therapies that are not offered elsewhere, which can improve patient outcomes.

 Close medical supervision by our team can help you to manage your condition at home instead of in the hospital.
-Patients with heart failure must follow a strict medication treatment plan, keep careful track of their body weight and fluid intake, and make important dietary and lifestyle changes.
-Our staff helps patients monitor their status, manage their symptoms, and teach self-care skills which are critical to maintaining health.
+Our staff helps patients monitor their status, manage their symptoms, and teaches self-care skills that are critical to maintaining health.

+For patients with less severe heart failure, we believe it is important to prevent progression of disease via close supervision and access to the latest therapies.
 For those with end-stage heart failure, which is when medications for heart failure no longer help and other surgical options have been exhausted, the risk of death is high.
 Treatment options for this stage are more limited and require appropriate expertise to manage.
-Treatment options for end-stage heart failure may include a ventricular-assist device (VAD) or heart transplantation.

 Drexel Cardiology's heart failure specialists are located at 219 N. Broad Street, 2nd Floor, in Center City Philadelphia.
 View map and get directions.